demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 $\mathbb{E}\left(Y^1 - Y^0 | X = x\right)$ for any $x$.
 Before
 discussing the specific architecture, we introduce some more clarifying terminology and notation.
-This construction of treatment effect heterogeneity follows that of [@hahn2020bayesian].
+This construction of treatment effect heterogeneity follows that of {% cite hahn2020bayesian %}.
 Consider the following model

 $$